 Once you find out you’re pregnant, you’ll need to make a decision about who will care for you in pregnancy and support you during labour and birth.

-If you’re considering having a baby and you’ve been googling anything related to fertility or conception, chances are you’ve stumbled across the term “conscious conception”.
+If you’ve been googling anything related to fertility or conception, chances are you’ve stumbled across the term “conscious conception”.

 Please provide the following information about the first day of your last menstrual period.